 Once upon a time, your website was the hottest thing on the digital block.
-It looked great and generated lots of business.
+It looked great and was effective at lead generation.
 You and your digital marketing team couldn’t have been happier.

 But lately, that spark just isn’t what it used to be.
 You’ve started to take notice that your competitors’ sites look more streamlined and up-to-date.
 And all those leads that used to pour in?
 Your website isn’t capturing those either.

 So, you spend several months making it over.
 You update the content, refresh the look and implement trendy technology to make your organization look more competitive.
 After weeks of reviews, approvals, and testing, it’s finally done.

 But after all the work you’ve done, you realize that nothing has changed.
 There still aren’t many new leads coming from the site.
 You’re not sure what to do.
 Have you lost that ‘loving feeling’ with your website?

 If this sounds familiar, don’t worry.
 Lots of other marketers have been in the same boat.
 The good news is that there is a way to get that spark back.
 Here’s how to turn your site into a lead generation machine for your business.